geo-smart/snowcover/README.md

 We will use HLS aand ASO data.

 The HLS (Harmonized Landsat Sentinel) dataset is a valuable resource for Earth observation and remote sensing applications.
 It combines data from the Landsat and Sentinel satellite systems, providing multispectral and high-resolution imagery of the Earth's surface.
 HLS data offers frequent revisits to the same areas, enabling monitoring of changes over time.
 It includes various spectral bands, such as red, green, blue, near-infrared, and shortwave infrared, making it suitable for land cover classification, vegetation monitoring, and environmental assessments.
 HLS data also includes cloud mask information, aiding in the filtering of cloudy or obscured regions.
-It is widely used for tasks like land cover mapping, vegetation analysis, and land-use change detection, contributing to a better understanding of our planet's dynamic landscapes.
+It is widely used for tasks like land cover mapping, vegetation analysis, and land-use change detection.

 ASO (Airborne Snow Observatory) data is a specialized dataset collected through aerial remote sensing missions.
 It provides detailed information about snowpack properties and characteristics in mountainous regions.
 ASO data is acquired using advanced LiDAR (Light Detection and Ranging) and imaging spectrometer technology, allowing for precise measurements of snow depth, snow water equivalent (SWE), snow albedo, and other snow-related parameters.
 These data are valuable for various applications, including water resource management, snowmelt forecasting, and climate research, as they offer high-resolution, accurate, and up-to-date information about snow cover dynamics in critical snow-dependent areas.